 Once the UN has referred a refugee to the US for resettlement, the US screening process begins.
 The US decides whether or not to accept the refugee for resettlement.
-The entire process is conducted abroad and can take up to 2 years.
+The entire process is conducted abroad and can take over 2 years and in some cases, decades.

 The United States has an exceptional history of welcoming refugees and is the top resettlement country in the world.